 5. Eating Sun-friendly Foods

 Some foods are known to increase lycopene, which is the skin’s own SPF.
 This is an antioxidant found in oranges, tomatoes and other vegetables.
 It’s said to boost sun protection by 33%.
-Skin experts also advise other antioxidants called polyphenols, for instance green tea.
-Sipping it regularly can help shield yourself against harmful rays.
+Skin experts also advise other antioxidants called polyphenols, for instance; green tea.
+Sipping it regularly can help shield yourself from harmful rays.
 Dark chocolate retains flavonoids that are known to protect against intense sunburn, and an occasional intake of caffeine is said to help cut the risk of developing skin cancer.

 6. Using a Tanning Bed